 Helen is a project manager at the Institute for Inspiring Children’s Futures at the University of Strathclyde.
 She has an LLM in Human Rights Law with a specific interest and expertise in women’s and children’s human rights.
 Helen’s background is in marketing and communications.

 Chloë is the Director of Participation and the Practice of Rights, Belfast.
 Chloe was previously Participation Officer at the Scottish Human Rights Commission where she coordinated and delivered the Commission's participation work with people who are affected by a whole range of human rights issues, including housing, poverty, social care and mental health and well-being.

 Heather has been a community activist for many years in and became experienced in using a human rights based approach through the Scottish Child Abuse Inquiry and the award winning Housing Rights in Practice Project which was based in her local area in Leith.

-Corinne has been a Community Education worker for 21 years coming to the profession via a family background of community activism and youth work opportunities.
+Corinne has been a Community Education worker for over 20 years coming to the profession via a family background of community activism and youth work opportunities.
 She currently manages and develops nationally award winning youth work opportunities in an area of Fife